This page discusses the procedures for building your applications and running them for testing or for production.

 The publish command is typically used in the following situations:

 The "trun" file is always read-only, but you can optionally hide the project configuration from the end-user as well.
 This is an independent option defined in the Security System.
 If you do not want end-users to see the project configuration, remove the permission of the GUEST user and other users to edit the project before publishing it.

 There are a few runtime objects that provide information about running the project.

-The Info namespace is the main location for runtime status.
-The main objects on that namespace are:
+The Info namespace is the main location for the runtime status.
+The main objects on the namespace are:

 The Server namespace has information about the server computer.

-The Client namespace has information about each client computer. running a graphical interface.
+The Client namespace has information about each client computer that runs a graphical interface.